apache/druid/docs/api-reference/supervisor-api.md

 `POST /druid/indexer/v1/supervisor`

-Creates a new Supervisor or updates an existing one for the same datasource.
+Creates a new Supervisor or updates an existing one for the same datasource with a new schema and configuration.

 You can create a Supervisor spec using [Apache Kafka ingestion streaming](../development/extensions-core/kafka-ingestion.md#define-a-supervisor-spec) or [Amazon Kinesis ingestion](../development/extensions-core/kinesis-ingestion.md#submitting-a-supervisor-spec).
+Once created, a Supervisor will persist in the metadata database.

-Using this endpoint on an existing Supervisor for the same datasource will result in the running Supervisor signalling its tasks to stop reading, exiting itself, and a new Supervisor being created with the provided configuration from the request body.
+Using this endpoint on an existing Supervisor for the same datasource will result in the running Supervisor signaling its tasks to stop reading and begin publishing, exiting itself, and a new Supervisor being created with the provided configuration from the request body.
 This submits a new schema while retaining existing publishing tasks and starting new tasks at the previous task offsets.

 #### Responses